 - small bunch fresh coriander/cilantro chopped and some leaves left whole as garnish

-Rinse basmati rice by placing it in a sieve and running under the cold water for a good minute.
+- Rinse basmati rice by placing it in a sieve and running under the cold tap until water runs clear.
 Set aside.

-Melt ghee or butter in a pan with lid and add all the spices and bay leaves.
-Let them fry for approx 30 sec.
+- Heat up oil in a pan with a lid and add all the spices and bay leaves.
+Let them fry for approx 30 seconds until fragrant.

-Add rinsed basmati rice and stir it well so that it is well coated in ghee/butter.
+- Add rinsed basmati rice and stir it well so that it is well coated in oil.

-Have you tried my Easy Indian Spiced Basmati Rice?
-Leave a comment at the bottom of this post, I love reading them!
+Have you tried my Easy Indian Rice?
+Leave a comment and rating at the bottom of this post, I love reading them!